 A highly debatable topic, I would probably say that both cities are equal overall when it comes to the food aspect.
 Kuala Lumpur has a lively hawker and local food scene as well as some seriously imaginative cafes but Singapore has an edge when it comes to fine dining while also having a good local food scene and established cafe culture.
 Of course, Kuala Lumpur will have an edge when it comes to prices but this criterion doesn’t cover costs (the next one does).

-Subsidies and an abundance of natural resources in Malaysia have made its capital, Kuala Lumpur one of the cheapest cities in Asia.
-Even the luxury hotels here are among the most affordable in the region and so are other travel expenses such as food, ground transport and basic services.
+Subsidies and an abundance of natural resources in Malaysia have made its capital, Kuala Lumpur one of the cheapest cities in Asia and definitely way cheaper than Singapore.
+According to Numbeo, consumer prices in Kuala Lumpur are 48% cheaper than in Singapore.
+Even the luxury hotels in Kuala Lumpur are among the most affordable in the region and so are other travel expenses such as food, ground transport and basic services.
 The goods and services tax was also abolished recently making some consumer goods from foreign brands slightly cheaper than Singapore in some cases.

 In Singapore, expect to pay 2x to 3x what you’d pay in Kuala Lumpur in terms of food and ground transport.
 As a general rule, food prices carry a similar quantum in both cities.
 For example, a plate of noodles which would go for SGD 4 to 5 in Singapore’s hawker centers will cost also MYR 4 to 5 in Kuala Lumpur’s hawker centers (exception are in high-end places such as the shopping mall underneath the Petronas Towers).
 With the SGDMYR exchange rate being almost 3.00, you’re essentially paying only 1/3 in KL.